Agricultural soil science: Soil fertility

-Agricultural soil scientists study ways to make soils more productive.
+Agricultural soil scientists study ways to make soils more productive and to make this production sustainable in the long term.
 They classify soils and test them to determine whether they contain nutrients vital to plant growth.
 Such nutritional substances include compounds of nitrogen, phosphorus, and potassium.
 If a certain soil is deficient in these substances, fertilizers may provide them.
-Agricultural soil scientists investigate the movement of nutrients through the soil, and the amount of nutrients absorbed by a plant's roots.
+Agricultural soil scientists investigate the movement of nutrients through the soil, and the amount of nutrients absorbed by plant roots.
 Agricultural soil scientists also examine the development of roots and their relation to the soil.
 Some agricultural soil scientists try to understand the structure and function of soils in relation to soil fertility.
 They grasp the structure of soil as porous solid.
-The solid frames of soil consist of mineral derived from the rocks and organic matter originated from the dead bodies of various organisms.
+The solid frames of soil (the soil matrix) consist of minerals derived from rocks and organic matter originated from the dead bodies and organs and excreta of various soil organisms.
 The pore space of the soil is essential for the soil to become productive.
-Small pores serve as water reservoir supplying water to plants and other organisms in the soil during the rain-less period.
+Small pores (micropores) serve as water reservoir supplying water to plants and other organisms in the soil during the rain-less period.
 The water in the small pores of soils is not pure water; they call it soil solution.
 In soil solution, various plant nutrients derived from minerals and organic matters in the soil are there.
 This is measured through the cation exchange capacity.
-Large pores serve as water drainage pipe to allow the excessive water pass through the soil, during the heavy rains.
+Large pores (macropores) serve as water drainage pipe to allow the excessive water pass through the soil, during the heavy rains.
 They also serve as air tank to supply oxygen to plant roots and other living beings in the soil.

 Soil preservation

 In addition, agricultural soil scientists develop methods to preserve the agricultural productivity of soil and to decrease the effects on productivity of erosion by wind and water.
-For example, a technique called contour plowing may be used to prevent soil erosion and conserve rainfall.
+For example, a technique called contour plowing may be used to prevent soil erosion and conserve water through avoidance of surface runoff.
 Researchers in agricultural soil science also seek ways to use the soil more effectively in addressing associated challenges.
-Such challenges include the beneficial reuse of human and animal wastes using agricultural crops; agricultural soil management aspects of preventing water pollution and the build-up in agricultural soil of chemical pesticides.
+Such challenges include the beneficial reuse of human and animal wastes using agricultural crops, agricultural soil management aspects of preventing water pollution and the build-up in agricultural soil of chemical pesticides.
 Regenerative agriculture practices can be used to address these challenges and rebuild soil health.

 Employment of agricultural soil scientists

 Most agricultural soil scientists are consultants, researchers, or teachers.
-Many work in the developed world as farm advisors, agricultural experiment stations, federal, state or local government agencies, industrial firms, or universities.
+Many work in the developed world as farm advisors, in agricultural experiment stations, federal, state or local government agencies, industrial firms, or universities.
 Within the USA they may be trained through the USDA's Cooperative Extension Service offices, although other countries may use universities, research institutes or research agencies.
 Elsewhere, agricultural soil scientists may serve in international organizations such as the Agency for International Development and the Food and Agriculture Organization of the United Nations.